Hear what we hope you’ll get out of this course!

 Enroll here.

 Lisa Manterfield and I will be giving an eight-week publishing intensive, Jan 9-Feb 27; 8 Tuesdays, 6:00pm-8:30pm PT, via Zoom.
-This will be a hands-on, in-depth, how-to, and let’s-do-it-together kind of course that aims to have all participants leave with their strategic, pitch, and marketing plans in place, and maybe even some completed materials in hand.
+This course aims to have all participants leave with their strategic, pitch, and marketing plans in place, and maybe even some completed materials in hand.
 Some of our industry friends will also be joining us to give you the benefit of their professional experience.

 Watch the video to hear our general intensions, or look through the full syllabus here.